-- DNS-based load balancing You can use DNS-based load balancing for your inbound workload.
-If load balancing is needed for local clients, you should use DNS load balancing. - Duplicate route-based load balancing Here you can learn about outbound workload balancing across multiple interfaces.
-This is a connection-based solution that has more flexibility than DNS-based load balancing but is not active for local clients. - Load balancing with virtual IP This solution requires you to have an external load balancing machine, such as IBM eNetwork Dispatcher.
+- "DNS-based load balancing" You can use DNS-based load balancing for your inbound workload.
+If load balancing is needed for local clients, you should use DNS load balancing. - "Duplicate route-based load balancing" on page 23 Here you can learn about outbound workload balancing across multiple interfaces.
+This is a connection-based solution that has more flexibility than DNS-based load balancing but is not active for local clients. - "Adapter failover using virtual IP and Proxy ARP" on page 24 This solution requires you to have an external load balancing machine, such as IBM(R) eNetwork Dispatcher.
 Virtual IP addresses allow you to assign an address to the system rather than to a specific interface.
 You may define the same address to multiple servers, which allows many new options for load balancing.